-I first tasted Achari chicken curry at our PG in Delhi during my college days.
-The aroma and flavors of this chicken masala instantly reminded me of mango pickle.
+I first tasted achari chicken at our PG in Delhi during my college days.
+The mouthwatering aroma of the pickling spices instantly reminded me of North Indian mango pickle.

 Ingredients Notes